 - learning can develop in more complex ways through a web of connectedness that is dependent on students developing understandings, capabilities and dispositions in concert with one another.
 For example, being creative requires developing knowledge of creative proce, creative thinking skills, and being curious, adaptable, and persistent.

-At the level of schools and systems, this kind of growth can help identify priority cohorts that may need intensive support to reach minimum achievement standards.
+At the level of schools and systems, this kind of growth can help identify priority cohorts that may need intensive support in order to reach minimum achievement standards.
 This support can come in the form of additional resources or additional instruction.

-It might not account well for the diversity of students, such as those with disabilities, learning difficulties, or who have taken time off from their education.
+It is possible that it does not take into account the diversity of students, including those with disabilities, learning difficulties, or who have taken time off from their education.

-Growth in relation to targets and/or learning goals can be set in different ways and by different people.
+One's progression in relation to targets and/or learning goals can be planned in a variety of different ways and by a variety of different individuals.